mhdSid/Galactic/README.md

 ### clearPlaylist(type 'list' | 'shuffleList': string, callback: Function)

-Clears either the shuffle or the regular list an calls a callback method if there is one.
+Clears either the shuffle or the regular list and calls a callback method if there is one.
 Emits an event called "playlistChange" with an object as follows:

 ```
 {